 It’s extremely challenging to enjoy a date night dinner when venturing out with the kids in tow!
 Am I right???
 The kids are sure to bounce off the walls, crawl under the table, and offer up sourpuss faces more tart than mom or dad’s well-deserved sour beer.
 BUT, there’s hope yet!
 We've compiled a playful list of kid-friendly Orlando restaurants that perfectly pair pleasing plates with playgrounds and/or play spaces.

-So when you forget to book the babysitter, just take the kids with you on date night to these places!
+So when you forget to book the babysitter, or plans change, just take the kids with you on date night to these places!

 Plates with a Side of Playground

 No one will be crabby at this seafood establishment thanks to an awesome onsite playground featuring swirly slides, tunnels, and climbing platforms.
 The fenced-in area is massive so the kids can burn off some steam while adults enjoy a plethora of happy hour offerings (Monday through Friday, 3:30-6:30 pm) on both bites and drinks.